Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

 ## Using the New Horizons Template

 Use this method if you **are not  planning** to use any custom scripts in your mod.
 This is helpful if you'd prefer to avoid installing Visual Studio, but also limits what you can do in your mod.
+You will be limited to features of the base game like character dialogue, Nomai text, tornados, black holes, or whatever else you might find in the [New Horizons Examples Mod](https://outerwildsmods.com/mods/newhorizonsexamples/).

 ### Making a GitHub Repository